cookingkode/workers/README.md

 ## TODO

 * Fork and submit an MR for goworker to use redis-cluster.
-T
+This will solve SPOF and improve perf
 * Update clients